 Chicago, IL 60637

-As the Vice President for National Laboratories, Juan de Pablo provides leadership for the University’s stewardship of two U.S. Department of Energy National Laboratories — Argonne and Fermilab— as institutions to advance science and technology in support of the nation’s interest. de Pablo collaborates with other leaders in research and innovation to build programs and links between and among the national laboratories and the University, as well as the Marine Biological Laboratory.
+As the Vice President for National Laboratories, Science Strategy, Innovation, and Global Initiatives, Juan de Pablo provides leadership for the University’s stewardship of two U.S. Department of Energy National Laboratories — Argonne and Fermilab— as institutions to advance science and technology in support of the nation’s interest. de Pablo collaborates with other leaders in research and innovation to build programs and links between and among the national laboratories and the University, as well as the Marine Biological Laboratory.
 Working with President Robert J. Zimmer, he plays an essential role in the University’s partnership with the Department of Energy.

 A prominent materials scientist, de Pablo’s research focuses on polymers, biological macromolecules, and liquid crystals, a diverse class of materials widely used in many fields of engineering.
 He is also a leader in developing molecular models and computer simulations of complex processes over wide ranges of length and time scales.
 He heads a research group that develops advanced algorithms to design and predict the structure and properties of complex fluids and solids at a molecular level.

 As a key leader for the Pritzker School of Molecular Engineering, de Pablo’s work has been essential to the School's development and remarkable growth.
 He joined the University in 2012 as a member of the first set of the School's faculty appointments.
 He came from the University of Wisconsin, Madison, where he served as the Howard Curler Distinguished Professor and Hilldale Professor of Chemical Engineering.
 He was awarded the 2018 Polymer Physics Prize by the American Physical Society.